sassafrastech/gather-docs/pricing.md

   </tbody>
 </table>

-Children and inactive users don't count toward the price.
+Children and inactive members don't count toward the price.

 A 90-day trial period will be allowed so that communities can fully explore the system before subscribing.
 This period can be extended upon request to accommodate community budget schedules.